postmanlabs/labs-docs/src/pages/docs/getting-started/navigating-postman.md

 ## Main work area

 Whether you're working with a collection, an API, or another element type, the center section of Postman is where you do the majority of your work.
-[Tabs](#tabs) enable you to organize your work, while the [right sidebar](#right-sidebar) gives you access to element-specific tools like documentation, and the [environment selector and environment quick look](#environment-selector-and-environment-quick-look) enable you to manage variables.
+[Tabs](#tabs) enable you to organize your work, while the [right sidebar](#right-sidebar) gives you access to element-specific tools like documentation.
+The [environment selector and environment quick look](#environment-selector-and-environment-quick-look) enable you to manage variables.

 ### Tabs

 Tabs allow you to organize and work between requests.

+> This section describes how tabs work in the Postman Desktop app.
+By default, Postman for Web only shows one collection overview or request in the main work area at a time, rather than opening new in-app tabs as described here.
+For more information, see [Browser tabs in Postman for Web](#browser-tabs-in-postman-for-web).

 #### Opening a new tab